SonarSoftware/customer_portal/README.md

+# End of Life
+This portal is no longer supported and will not receive further updates.
+Please check out our [brand new portal](https://github.com/sonarsoftwareinc/customer_portal)!

 # Sonar Customer Portal
 This provides a prebuilt customer portal for [Sonar](https://sonar.software).
 This requires Sonar 0.6 or greater.
 Please check the [wiki](https://github.com/SonarSoftware/customer_portal/wiki) for installation instructions.